By Blink Of An Eye Photography

 What if I could create a magical moment and capture it, so you could hang it ON your wall for you to cherish every day?
 Well, I can …

 And I’m not talking stiff, forced and unnatural poses with a “keep still and say cheese” set up.
 I’m talking about capturing that look your baby gives you when you lift her from her cot.
 The grin your little boy wears when he splashes in a puddle.
 And the pure joy you feel when your family sits together in the same place, at the same time, you have a blissful hug and the world around you disappears.

 I’m Natalie and I’m a photographer based in Tewkesbury, Gloucestershire.
 My studio specialises in baby, children, and family photography.
 And my passion …telling beautiful stories about families with my camera.

 Natalie, tell us more about what you feel makes you different from other baby photographers?

-At Blink Of An Eye Photography we are natural, fun and creative.
+At Blink Of An Eye Photography, we are natural, fun, and creative.
 What makes us unique is the combination of all of this with a high-quality professional service.
 We aren’t a soulless chain who whip out a plain white background to create the same look.
 And we aren’t a stuffy, old-school studio.
-We create really innovative and beautiful photographs which capture a feeling.
+We create really innovative and beautiful photographs that capture a feeling.

 Sounds good, but how do you manage that?!